 Details about the cabinets and other supplies can be found on the Q&A Page.

 The bed has been tested with three full-size adults and two dogs so I'm not worried about weight capacity of the bed, but please feel free to add support if you feel it is needed.
 The “steps” are a different situation, however.
 The cabinets alone are probably fine for pets or young children, but they will not last with the weight of adults and require additional support not shown in the video.
 I recommend doubling the thickness of the tops by sandwiching a solid wood or melamine shelf across the “step” cabinets, screwed from inside the cabinets into the shelf above using 1.25″ screws (be sure to drill pilot holes).
 You can then lay paneling or carpet on top of that double-layer sandwich.
-This topic is covered in the Q&A Session.
+Please see more about topic on the Q&A Page.

 A new Mattress for your New Bed